-OWU will be providing a mobile app to aid in this effort.
+OWU is using a mobile app to aid in this effort.
 It will prompt you every morning to check for symptoms, provide an assessment, and give you instructions should your report suggest the possibility of infection.
 This information will be recorded in an administrator interface that allows designated employees to follow up with you for further screening and, if necessary, initiate plans for further actions (such as quarantine, isolation, or medical transport).

 To protect the safety of everyone in our campus community, please do not attend class if you feel ill or if you’ve been exposed to the virus.
-Faculty will have course plans for fall that include alternate learning activities for students not able to attend class.
-In some cases, students unable to be in the classroom may be able to participate via remote connections, in others they may view recordings of class activities, and in others they may be given alternate assignments.
+Faculty have course plans for fall that include alternate learning activities for students not able to attend class.
+In some cases, students unable to be in the classroom may be able to participate via remote connections; in others, they may view recordings of class activities; and in still others, they may be given alternate assignments.

 Ongoing Viral Testing

-Beyond the initial viral test that will be done at the start of fall semester, we will conduct ongoing viral testing of students throughout the semester to monitor the potential rate of infection and spread.
-We anticipate retesting 250-300 students every week through the remainder of the semester.
+Beyond the initial viral test done at the start of fall semester, we will conduct ongoing viral testing of students throughout the semester to monitor the potential rate of infection and spread.
+We anticipate retesting 200 students every week through the remainder of the semester.

 Isolation and Quarantine